esphome/esphome-docs/esphomeyaml/components/ota.rst

 ``upload`` helper scripts.

 .. note::
-  Please be aware that the ESP module must be reset after a serial upload before OTA can work.
+  Please be aware that ESP8266 modules must be reset after a serial upload before OTA can work.
   When you are trying to conduct an OTA update and receive an error message ``Bad Answer: ERR: ERROR[11]: Invalid bootstrapping`` the reason is